 5. Make it a habit to turn off house lights and electronics when not in use; unplug these if possible.
 Make use of natural light when you can open up a window.

-6. Buy stuff that you can pour into refillable bottles like shampoo and conditioner in larger quantity so you can avoid buying more of them in smaller sizes which will mean using more plastic containers.
+6. Buy stuff that you can pour into refillable bottles like shampoo and conditioner in a larger quantity so you can avoid buying more of them in smaller sizes which will mean using more plastic containers.

 7. Ask for no straw in your drink order when out.
 Don't leave your house without a full reusable water bottle.